ashenbgy/springboot-shopping-app/README.md

 **Endpoints:**
 - `GET /api/shopping/products` - Retrieve a list of available products from the Inventory Microservice.

+### 3. Eureka for Service Discovery
+Both microservices register with Eureka for service discovery.

 ## Database Setup
 1. Set up a MySQL database.